cle1994/InnoD_Web_Handbook/README.md

 (more server side stuff) during my free time and building out full stack web apps.
 During my junior year at Berkeley, I co-founded [Outcomes.com](https://outcomes.com) with a Haas MBA.
-In the first 7 months, we built bootstrapped a health tech company and started a pilot with Alameda Health System.
+In the first 7 months, we bootstrapped a health tech company and started a pilot with Alameda Health System.
 If you're interesting, the entire platform is built in Angular, React, and Node.